 Of the dozens of people I have helped, nearly all of them had a vague idea of building a portfolio of paid non-executive director positions somewhere in their minds.
-In fact, that is where our conversations usually start, because they suddenly realise they need help in writing a strong non-executive director LinkedIn profile.
+In fact, that is where our conversations usually start because they suddenly realize they need help in writing a strong non-executive director LinkedIn profile.

-Initially, they are full of enthusiasm for finding a non-executive director role, and then gradually as weeks and months go by without success, they realise how hard it is.
-And they have no back-up plan.
+Initially, they are full of enthusiasm for finding a non-executive director role, and then gradually, as weeks and months go by without success, they realize how hard it is.
+And they have no backup plan.
 What else are they going to do?

-Anger, defensiveness, cynicism – these are natural reactions to major change – which Dr. Elisabeth Kübler-Ross highlighted in her grief curve and is now recognised as applying to any major change in our lives.
+Anger, defensiveness, and cynicism – these are natural reactions to major change – which Dr. Elisabeth Kübler-Ross highlighted in her grief curve and are now recognized as applying to any major change in our lives.

 I remember my father retiring – he had been an Air Force test pilot and then went on to piloting hovercraft.
 Looking back, I think he was quite depressed for some two or three years following his retirement – the contrast in his life from action man to 24/7 leisure was too much.

-Carolyn Hax eloquently writes in the Washington Post about the challenge of being honest if you don’t have a plan in retirement.
-This was in answer to a reader question, “Everywhere I go, whether meeting with old colleagues or strangers, I get the same question: ‘So what are you doing in your retirement?’
+Carolyn Hax eloquently writes in the Washington Post about the challenge of being honest if you don’t have a plan for retirement.
+This was in answer to a reader’s question, “Everywhere I go, whether meeting with old colleagues or strangers, I get the same question: ‘So what are you doing in your retirement?’
 I wish I could answer honestly: ‘I haven’t settled in yet, and I’m scared.’
-But of course I can’t say that.”
+But of course, I can’t say that.”

 The thing that has surprised me above all in the last few years is that most people have actually got an idea they want to follow, but many don’t have the confidence to do it.

-When they have been talking to me about their fears, their ideas, their plans – nearly always they start talking about one thing which makes them light up.
+When they have been talking to me about their fears, their ideas, their plans – they almost always start talking about one thing which makes them light up.
 You don’t have to be a rocket scientist to spot what they really want to do.
 When I ask ‘what’s stopping you?’– the answer is always similar.
-I’m not sure, is it ridiculous, where do I start?
+I’m not sure; is it ridiculous; where do I start?

 The flip side of losing confidence with this peer group is that it can take very little for someone to get their confidence back.
 Honestly, sometimes this can be done in minutes!

 And it makes sense – if you reassure them that their idea makes sense, start discussing a plan to test it out and make it happen.
 Then you are back on home territory for them.
-These people are used to making decisions, making things happen – they just need a bit of reassurance and support and often that is it.
+These people are used to making decisions and making things happen – they just need a bit of reassurance and support, and often that is it.
 They are off.